HAS publishes new recommendations

 2023-05-03 13:57:00

-Thyroid dysfunctionsalso called dysthyroidism, would affect about 2% of the French population according to the High Authority for Health (HAS).
+Thyroid dysfunctionsalso called dysthyroidism, would affect regarding 2% of the French population according to the High Authority for Health (HAS).
 “We distinguish hypothyroidismlinked to a decrease or absence of thyroid hormone production, and hyperthyroidisma consequence of an excess of thyroid hormones.

 Occurring mainly in women, with an incidence that increases between 35 and 60 years of age, it is estimated that there are approximately 3.1 new cases of hypothyroidism per year per 1,000 women.
 Conversely, experts consider less than 0.2 new cases per year for men.